Ran-n/m3di4/README.md

 ## Tasks

 - [ ] Make a simplified version of the diagrams
-- [X] Add in platform id for sharesite table
-- [X] Create new NK for ShareSite table
 - [ ] Make Add Function for WarehouseType
 - [ ] Make Add Function for Warehouse
 - [ ] Make Add Function for ShareSiteType
 - [ ] Make Add Function for ShareSite
-- [X] Make Add Function for Platform
 - [ ] Make Make Telegram service
 - [ ] Automatically use the Telegram service for updating the subs of sharesite depending on platform (use thread)
 - [ ] Make MediaIssue not always have MediaGroup.